Skip to main content

 Hometown: Raleigh, NC

-Berekia played a pivotal role in the application to name Washington as a Small Town of the Year by the NC Rural Center.
-She also assisted with a $5 million grant application to secure funding for the Washington Medical District Stormwater Project.
-She has been meeting with identified beneficiaries to solicit their support.
-She has contacted authorized representatives of businesses to receive feedback to guide the grant and application.
+Berekia Divanga was a fellow in the city manager’s office for the City of Washington, where she assisted departments with public relations and intergovernmental communication.
+Divanga played a pivotal role in the application process that earned Washington recognition as a Small Town of the Year by the NC Rural Center.
+She assisted with a $5 million grant application to secure funding for the Washington Medical District Stormwater Project, gathering feedback from local businesses to guide the application.
+Divanga’s work helped secure more than $3.2 million to improve infrastructure and mitigate the impact of future storms.